Which city is cheaper, Chicago or Fort Lauderdale?

 The winter attracts plenty of travelers to both Fort Lauderdale and Chicago.
 Most visitors come to Fort Lauderdale for the shopping scene and the cuisine during these months.
 Also, the winter months attract visitors to Chicago because of the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine.

 The weather in Chicago can be very cold.
 In the winter, Fort Lauderdale is much warmer than Chicago.
-Typically, the winter temperatures in Fort Lauderdale in January are around 67°F (20°C), and Chicago is about 25°F (-4°C).
+Typically, the winter temperatures in Fort Lauderdale in January average around 67°F (20°C), and Chicago averages at about 25°F (-4°C).

 In Fort Lauderdale, it's very sunny this time of the year.
 Fort Lauderdale usually receives more sunshine than Chicago during winter.
 Fort Lauderdale gets 243 hours of sunny skies, while Chicago receives 134 hours of full sun in the winter.